ULB-Metronu/georges/docs/modules/optim.rst

     To perform Twiss matching, the user should use the method :code:`manzoni.twiss()` as it is quicker and more precise than using a :code:`TwissObserver()`.

-As example, let's define a simple cell with three quadrupoles and two slits and we would like to have a symmetry lower than 10% while keeping the transmission high.
+As example, let's define a simple cell with three quadrupoles and two slits and we would like to have an asymmetry lower than 10% while keeping the transmission high.

 .. jupyter-execute::
    :hide-output: